BasantHussein/Disaster-Response/README.md

 • Applied ETL Pipeline Preparation & ML Pipeline Preparation then developed a flask application

-In the Project Workspace, you'll find a data set containing real messages that were sent during disaster events.
-You will be creating a machine learning pipeline to categorize these events so that you can send the messages to an appropriate disaster relief agency.
+In the Project Workspace, there are real messages that were sent during disaster events. created a machine learning pipeline to categorize these events so that to send the messages to an appropriate disaster relief agency.

-Your project will include a web app where an emergency worker can input a new message and get classification results on several categories.
+This project  include a web app where an emergency worker can input a new message and get classification results on several categories.
 The web app will also display visualizations of the data.

 ### Steps: